KuthorX/KuthorX/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ByteDance, base Shenzhen
+- 🔭 I’m currently working on ByteDance, base Shanghai

 - 🌱 I’m currently learning automator testing, and other interesting things